Free Walking Tour Berlin

 by | Mar 7, 2024 | Walking Tour

 The Berlin Wall, once a symbol of division, stands as a powerful reminder of the Cold War era.
-Built in 1961, the wall physically separated East and West Berlin until its fall in 1989.
-Since then, various sections of the wall have been preserved, providing visitors with the opportunity to explore this historic monument.
-So, can you still see the Berlin Wall today?
+The construction of the wall took place during 1961 before it absolutely cut East and West Berlin until German unity occurred in 1989.
+Multiple wall fragments now serve as protected landmarks which enable travelers to examine this iconic historical construction.
+Does the Berlin Wall still exist for public viewing?

 The Berlin Wall Memorial